 Parallel Compression On Vocals

 The approach for vocals is the same.
-You have a main vocal track and compress the copied track.
-But settings might be different.
+You have a main vocal track and compress the copied track but the settings might be different.

-I don’t like to use as hard compression on vocals as I use on drums.
+I don’t like to use as hard compression when mixing vocals as I use on drums.
 It might have a bad impact on the overall vocal sound.

 So, I start a normal amount of compression something like 6:1 or 8:1, and do tweaks accordingly.
 The goal is to listen to the sound carefully and make wise decisions.